Fatmaaktar/travel-project/README.md

-# 📌 Travel Tric Project
+# 📌 Travel Trick Project
 This project was built using Asp.Net MVC5.
 I used MSSQL database.

 ## ✨ The Project Objective